connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

  - **Parliamentary system replaced by a presidential system** --- From 1960 to 1979 Nigeria followed the British parliamentary system.
 However, ethnic divisions made it hard to identify a majority party or allow a prime minister to have the right authority.
 In 1979 the country switched to a presidential system.
  - **Intensification of ethnic conflict** --- After ethnic conflicts, and Igbo military group seized power in 1966 and established military rule.
  - **Military Rule** --- The militray was kept in power by charismatic legitimacy.
 There was a coup that killed the first Igbo leader.
 This caused the Biafran Civil War, a fight for Igbo Independence of their land, called Biafra.
+The country remained together under military rule.
+ - **Corruption** --- Native leaders lost touch with

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMzQ0ODY3LDc5MTEzODc0NCwyMTA1Mz
-EwNDg4LC0xNTIzODg1NzQxLDE1OTY3MjA1MTcsLTIyNjIyMjA4
-N119
+eyJoaXN0b3J5IjpbMTAxMDAyNTQ2NSw3OTExMzg3NDQsMjEwNT
+MxMDQ4OCwtMTUyMzg4NTc0MSwxNTk2NzIwNTE3LC0yMjYyMjIw
+ODddfQ==
 -->